+Launched in 2015, and based in the heart of Central London, the University of Westminster Press (UWP) is a digital-first open access publisher of peer reviewed academic books, policy briefs and journals.
 UWP exists to provide global public access to academic work in multiple formats.
-In partnership with our authors and editors, we publish in areas that reflect the teaching and research strengths of the University of Westminster in social sciences and humanities, science and technology, media arts and design and other subject areas.
-UWP builds upon the strengths and traditions of the academic community and alumni of the University of Westminster.
+In partnership with our authors and editors, we publish in areas that reflect the teaching and research strengths of the University of Westminster across the social sciences and humanities, science and technology, media arts and design and other subject areas.

-Inspired by the movement towards open access that is gathering pace across the world, our mission is to make journals and books free at the point of access in digital form and accessible and affordable in print, giving them the widest possible dissemination thus ensuring researchers around the globe can find scholarly materials without excess cost and with maximum convenience.
+Inspired by the movement towards open research, our mission is to make journals and books free at the point of access in digital form and accessible and affordable in print, giving them the widest possible dissemination ensuring researchers around the globe can discover scholarly materials without excess cost and with maximum convenience.

-The Press provides gratis access to the readers of online journals, monographs and books completely free of charge in a variety of digital formats.
-In addition to enabling digital access at any time for our readers we also offer the possibility of purchasing our books in print, where we do our best to ensure that prices for the user are maintained as low as possible.
+The Press provides gratis access to our online journals and books completely free of charge in a variety of digital formats.
+Print books are also available for purchase, and we work to ensure that our prices are as low as possible.

 UWP balances cost-effectiveness with a desire to avoid charging fees directly to authors.
-No fees are generally charged to individual authors from the University of Westminster publishing with the Press and external authors submitting to publication series and journals via our regular call for submissions.
-It explores and encourages collective funding mechanisms and library membership schemes and looks to diverse income streams to match its costs over the longer term.
-For external authors in a limited number of publishing fields such as media studies it is happy to consider – subject to peer review – high quality submissions with attached funding and collaborative projects where costs are shared.
+No fees are generally charged to individual authors from the University of Westminster publishing with the Press or to external authors submitting to publication series and journals via our regular call for submissions.
+We explore and encourage collective funding mechanisms and library membership schemes and look to diverse income streams to match our costs over the longer term.
+For external authors we are happy to consider – subject to peer review – high quality submissions with attached funding and collaborative projects where costs are shared.

-In order to support and stimulate scholarly communication, we believe that the quality of our publications is extremely important.
-UWP's journal and book series advisory boards, consisting of prominent and knowledgeable scholars, assess all publications based on their scholarly merits and relevant academic standards and assist authors in order to increase the quality and impact of works published by UWP.
-The Press is overseen by an academic board drawn from a range of disciplines, and on a day-to-day basis is managed by experienced industry personnel.
+In order to support and stimulate scholarly communication, we believe that the quality of our publications is of utmost importance.
+UWP's journal and book series Advisory Boards, consisting of prominent scholars, assess all publications, which are also subject to a thorough external peer review process.
+The Press is overseen by an academic board drawn from a range of disciplines from within the University of Westminster, and managed by experienced industry personnel on a day-to-day basis.

-All UWP's publications are assessed via peer review using specialist expert advisers from across the world before consideration by its editorial board.
+All UWP's publications are assessed via peer review using specialist expert advisers from across the world before consideration by our Editorial Board, comprised of University of Westminster scholars.
 The current board members are:

 Professor Pippa Catterall is Professor of History and Policy at the University of Westminster and Chair of the UWP Editorial Board.
-She edits the journal National Identities and has published extensively on twentieth century history and her current research is on Britain’s relationship with the ‘Islamic world’ since the First World War.
+She edits the journal National Identities and has published extensively on twentieth century history.
+Her current research focuses on Britain’s relationship with the ‘Islamic world’ since the First World War.

-Professor Charles Cui is Professor of Marketing at the school of Management and Marketing, Westminster Business School.
-He serves on the editorial board of the journal International Marketing Review and his work has been published in highly regarded major journals including the Journal of International Business Studies, European Journal of Marketing, International Marketing Review, Journal of Business Research and the Journal of Business Ethics.
+Professor Charles Cui is Professor of Marketing at the School of Management and Marketing, Westminster Business School.
+He serves on the Editorial Board of the journal International Marketing Review and his work has been published in leading journals, including the Journal of International Business Studies, European Journal of Marketing, International Marketing Review, Journal of Business Research and the Journal of Business Ethics.

-Professor Christian Fuchsis Professor at, and the Director of, the Communication and Media Research Institute.
+Professor Christian Fuchs is Professor of Media, Communications and Society at the University of Westminster, and Director of the Communication and Media Research Institute.
 He is also Director of the Westminster Institute for Advanced Studies.
-His fields of expertise are critical digital & social media studies and he is the author of numerous publications in these fields, including the books, Social Media: A Critical Introduction (2014) and Communication and Capitalism: A Critical Theory (2020).
+He is the author of Social Media: A Critical Introduction (2014) and Communication and Capitalism: A Critical Theory (2020).
 He is co-editor of the critical communications journal tripleC and a member of the Executive Committee of the European Sociological Association.

-Manvir Grewal is Lecturer at the Westminster Law School and a member of the Centre for Law, Gender, Race and Sexuality.
-Her research interests include the decolonisation of higher education, the legal profession and identity and she is contributing to the forthcoming University of Westminster Press title, The Long Walk To Equality: Perspectives On Racial Inequality, Injustice And The Law.
+Dr Manvir Grewal is Lecturer at the Westminster Law School and a member of the Centre for Law, Gender, Race and Sexuality.
+Her research interests include the decolonisation of higher education, the legal profession and identity.
+She is a contributor to the forthcoming University of Westminster Press title, The Long Walk To Equality: Perspectives On Racial Inequality, Injustice And The Law.

-Professor Guy Osborn works at Westminster Law School and is co-director of Centre for Law, Society and Popular Culture, editor of the Entertainment and Sports Law Journal and of the Routledge Book series ‘Studies in Law, Society and Popular Culture’.
+Professor Guy Osborn is Professor at Westminster Law School and is Co-Director of Centre for Law, Society and Popular Culture, Editor of the Entertainment and Sports Law Journal and of the Routledge Book series ‘Studies in Law, Society and Popular Culture’.

 Helen Rimmer is Head of Library and Archive Services at the University of Westminster.
 Formerly Acting Associate Director Academic and User Services at Royal Holloway, University of London she has also worked as Subject Librarian, Cass Business School City University of London.

 Dr Roza Tsagarousianou is Reader in Media and Communications, University of Westminster and is currently leading the MA in Diversity and the Media, offered in collaboration with the Media Diversity Institute.
-She has published extensively on electronic democracy, diasporic media and audiences and European Muslim cultures with her latest monographs being Islam in Europe: Public Spaces and Civic Networks (2013) and The Securitization of Islam in Europe: Public Debate, Policy, Identity and Citizenship (forthcoming, 2018).
+She has published extensively on electronic democracy, diasporic media and audiences and European Muslim cultures.
+Her publications include Islam in Europe: Public Spaces and Civic Networks (2013) and The Handbook of Diasporas, Media and Culture (edited with Jessica Retis)

 If you are interested in publishing a book, starting a new journal or transferring an existing one please contact us stating if you have any existing or alumni connections to the University of Westminster.
 We will be happy to explain our publishing protocols and to discuss with you how we may be able to meet your publishing requirements and objectives.